As an Amazon Associate I earn from qualifying purchases.

 Roasted almonds are a healthy, grab-n-go, low carb snack.
 These spicy nuts will put a little pep in your step, and they are delicious any time of the day.

 Even better, this roasted nuts recipe is gluten free, low carb, and clean eating!

 Almonds (as well as coconut) seem to be a major player in a clean eating, low-carb lifestyle.
 The more research I do, the more I realize that, apart from meats, healthy fats, and low-starch veggies, almonds are a great way to supplement your eating plan.

-In fact, unless you have a nut allergy, they are pretty much one of the very few ways you can still eat breads of any kind while eating low carb.
+In fact, unless you have a nut allergy, they are pretty much one of the very few ways you can still eat bread of any kind while eating low-carb.
 And if you count net carbs, you’re in even better shape because nearly half of the carbs go away thanks to the fiber!

-But when you aren’t baking them into a bread or tortilla, you can enjoy them as a healthy, low carb snack as well.
-In small amounts, almonds are a perfectly acceptable snack for low carb and keto dieters of any kind.
+But when you aren’t baking them into bread or tortillas, you can enjoy them as a healthy, low-carb snack as well.
+In small amounts, almonds are a perfectly acceptable snack for low-carb and keto dieters.
 The only thing is that almonds, as great as they are, can get a little boring if you eat them regularly.

 Spicy Roasted Almonds

 So I decided to spice things up a little with this recipe for spicy roasted almonds!
 And it occurred to me while I was making these that regardless of their low-carb status, most adults who enjoy spicy foods will probably enjoy these.
 So while I only made a single batch for myself, you may want to consider making a double batch to share.
 Because those around you are sure to want a few of these as well.